Aaron Swartz: Open Access

 A long-time supporter of open access, Swartz wrote in his Guerilla Open Access Manifesto:

 The world's entire scientific ... heritage ... is increasingly being digitized and locked up by a handful of private corporations....

 The Open Access Movement has fought valiantly to ensure that scientists do not sign their copyrights away but instead ensure their work is published on the Internet, under terms that allow anyone to access it.

-Supporters of Swartz responded to news of his death with an effort called #PDFTribute to promote Open Access.
+Swartz's supporters responded to news of his death with an effort called #PDFTribute to promote Open Access.
 On January 12, Eva Vivalt, a development economist at the World Bank, began posting her academic articles online using the hashtag #pdftribute as a tribute to Swartz.
 Scholars posted links to their works.
 Swartz's story has exposed the topic of open access to scientific publications to wider audiences.

-In Swartz's wake, many institutions and personalities have campaigned for open access to scientific knowledge.
+Many institutions and personalities have since campaigned for open access to scientific knowledge.
 Swartz's death prompted calls for more open access to scholarly data (e.g., open science data).
 The Think Computer Foundation and the Center for Information Technology Policy (CITP) at Princeton University announced scholarships awarded in memory of Swartz.
 In 2013, Swartz was posthumously awarded the American Library Association's James Madison Award for being an "outspoken advocate for public participation in government and unrestricted access to peer-reviewed scholarly articles".
 In March, the editor and editorial board of the Journal of Library Administration resigned en masse, citing a dispute with the journal's publisher, Routledge.
-One board member wrote of a "crisis of conscience about publishing in a journal that was not open access" after the death of Swartz.
-In 2002, Swartz had stated that when he died, he wanted all the contents of his hard drives made publicly available.
+One board member wrote of a "crisis of conscience about publishing in a journal that was not open access" after Swartz died.
+In 2002, Swartz had said that when he died, he wanted the contents of his hard drives made publicly available.